-Maintainability is the ease with which a product can be maintained in order to isolate defects or their cause, correct defects or their cause, meet new requirements, make future maintenance easier, or cope with a changed environment.
-The design emphasis on maintainability is to reduce the maintenance burden and Supply Chain by reducing the time, personnel, tools, test equipment, training, facilities and cost to maintain the system.
-Maintainability and Reliability work together is developing design solutions for a system.
-One of the exit criteria of the Engineering, Manufacturing and Development (EMD) phase is demonstrating reliability, availability, maintainability, and sustainment features are included in the design of a system.
+Maintainability is the ease with which a product can be maintained in order to isolate defects or their cause, correct defects or their cause, meet new requirements, make future maintenance easier, or cope with a changing environment.
+The design emphasis on maintainability is to reduce the maintenance burden and Supply Chain by reducing the time, personnel, tools, test equipment, training, facilities, and cost to maintain the system.
+Maintainability and Reliability work together in developing design solutions for a system.
+One of the exit criteria of the Engineering, Manufacturing, and Development (EMD) phase is demonstrating reliability, availability, maintainability, and sustainment features are included in the design of a system.
 [1,2]

 Maintainability engineering includes the activities, methods, and practices used to design minimal system maintenance requirements (designing out unnecessary and inefficient processes) and associated costs for preventive and corrective maintenance as well as servicing or calibration activities.